Makenfile86/Ray-Tracer/README.md

 power (spots lights power).

 coord-XYZ (ALl the objects, spots and camera has the XYZ value that determine the location of that item in the 3D space.
-0 0 0 is the center). radius (The radius of the object.
-Determines the size of the object) color-RGB (The objects color in RGB, red green blue values between 0-255). rotation (objects rotational angle, you can rotate certain objects in the 3D space.
-0 0 0 is no roation). material (What kind of material is the object, 1 is very little reflection, 2 is the normal, 4 is like a mirror). txt_type (You can texture map a texture on the objects surface, 1 is a checker pattern, 3 is a earth texture, 4 is a moon texture, 5 is a marble texture). txt_size (This determines the size of the texture or the pattern if you are using one, you can choose how big your checker patterns are for example). txt_color (This determines the "other" color in the checker pattern, default is 0 0 0 black).
+0 0 0 is the center).

+radius (The radius of the object.
+Determines the size of the object)

+color-RGB (The objects color in RGB, red green blue values between 0-255).

+rotation (objects rotational angle, you can rotate certain objects in the 3D space.
+0 0 0 is no roation).

+material (What kind of material is the object, 1 is very little reflection, 2 is the normal, 4 is like a mirror).

+txt_type (You can texture map a texture on the objects surface, 1 is a checker pattern, 3 is a earth texture, 4 is a moon texture, 5 is a marble texture).

+txt_size (This determines the size of the texture or the pattern if you are using one, you can choose how big your checker patterns are for example).

+txt_color (This determines the "other" color in the checker pattern, default is 0 0 0 black).

+normal (Only for planes, planes are flat rounded massive surfaces but you can fold them to other shapes, 0 0 0 is flat).